node-class-may-2023/ComIT_Node/html.md

 ```

 * Use the `checked` attribute with a `checked` value to select the default selected value
-* In HTML5 we as the attribute name and value is the same we can just add the attribute `checked`
+* In HTML5 when the attribute name and value is the same we can just add the attribute `checked`

 **Example**
 ```html